cashetland/blender-real-starfield/README.md

 # Get the latest version of the HYG star list:
 ~$ git clone https://github.com/astronexus/HYG-Database.git

-We will use the smaller HYG list at:
+We will use the HYG list at:

 HYG-Database/hyg/v3/hyg_v35.csv

-This is still quite a big list, with 119614 entries and 37 columns.
+Although this is not the largest list in the repository, it is still quite a big list, with 119614 entries and 37 columns.

 # A brief tangent about the "big big star list"
 There is an even larger list available in the "Augmented HYG" folder: